top of page

 The market rent is a critical component of the FHA Self-Sufficiency Test, as it determines the potential income that a property can generate.
 It is the rent that a landlord can reasonably expect to receive in the current market conditions.
 Here is a breakdown of how it is calculated for all units in a property:

 The difference between current and market rent indicates the potential for increased income.
-For properties undergoing the FHA Self-Sufficiency Test, the market rent from all units, including the one the buyer plans to occupy, plays a crucial role in determining whether the property will generate enough income to pass the test.
+For properties undergoing the FHA Self-Sufficiency Test, only the market rent from tenant-occupied units (excluding the one the buyer plans to live in) is considered when determining eligibility.

 Fulfilling this requirement is necessary to meet Federal Housing Administration Guidelines and secure an FHA loan.
 The estimated market rent, therefore, must be substantial enough to cover the principal, interest, taxes, and insurance (PITI) payments.